rnyaaa/H_41_verklegt_namskeid_1/README.md

 Passwords, usernames or other forms of access codes are not needed either.

-### Video Tutorial
+## Video Tutorial

-A video tutorial explaining the basics can be found here:
-[yt linkur hér]
+A video tutorial explaining the basics can be found [yt linkur hér]